stevenolen/kc101-talk/pres.md

   * Now we're scraping the bottom of the barrel.
   * If you *really*, *really* can't integrate your app, you can use their security proxy.
   * Injects customizable headers and offers a URL permit/deny patterns.
   * Example: Would you even guess it?
-I did this to RStudio(r)!
+I did this to the RStudio(r) IDE!

+--

+### You can finally stop listening to me!

+  * Anything you'd like to hear more about?
+    * Bolting keycloak to a legacy java app?
+    * Why is this a good idea for self-host OSS?
+    * The horribleness of that PAM hack.
+  * Questions?